 In the next couple of reviews, I’ll be reviewing other sports-related sites.
 It will be interesting to see how they step up to the plate when it comes to these issues.

-Major League Baseball Web site.
+Now it’s your turn to review the Major League Baseball Web site.
 Just click on the Rate this Site! button, and you can help separate the good from the bad from the ugly.
 It only takes a minute or two to complete your rating, so don’t waste any more time—rate this site now!
-For Kelly's rating, scroll below.
+For Kelly’s rating, scroll below.